wulffern/aic2023/lectures/tex_intro.md

 future self.

 I realized during the first years of teaching that each `lecture` was a `race`, and each `topic` is a different `distance`.
-Unless the form was exactly matched to the distance, then the lecture would be crap.
+Unless I got into perfect shape that exactly matched to the distance, then the lecture would be crap.

-Next year, I hope that by reading the notes, and watching the videos,  I can shorten the training time for each lecture to a few hours, and at the same time make the lectures better than ever.
+Next year, I hope that by reading the notes, and watching the videos,  I can shorten my training time for each lecture to a few hours, and at the same time make the lectures better than ever.